ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

       By default, any `Service` resource is of type `ClusterIP`, meaning that the service is only reachable from within the cluster's internal network.
 You can omit this parameter altogether from the YAML when you are using this default type.

     - `spec.clusterIP`\
       `StatefulSets` are limited to use [headless services](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services), which are services with no **cluster** IP assigned (which explains the `None` value here).
-The Valkey service becomes reachable within the cluster through a predictable hostname granted by the DNS service (CoreDNS in your K3s cluster) already running in the Kubernetes cluster.
-This hostname is constructed following the following template:
+The Valkey service becomes reachable within the cluster through a predictable _Fully Qualified Domain Name_ (_FQDN_) or hostname granted by the DNS service (CoreDNS in your K3s cluster) already running in the Kubernetes cluster.
+This FQDN is constructed following this template:

       ~~~txt
       <service name>.<namespace>
       ~~~

-      For the Valkey service the hostname would be `cache-valkey.ghost`, and you will use it to make the Ghost platform connect with its Valkey instance.
+      For the Valkey service, the FQDN would be `cache-valkey.ghost`.
+You will use it to make the Ghost platform connect with its Valkey instance.

     - `spec.ports`\
       Describe the ports open in this service.
-Notice how I made the `name` and `port` on each port of this `Service` to match the ones already defined for the containers in the previous `Deployment` resource.
+Notice how I made the `name` and `port` on each port of this `Service` to match the ones already defined for the containers in the [previous `StatefulSet` resource](#valkey-statefulset).

       Also see how the `targetPort` parameters invoke the ports in the containers by name, not by number.
 This technique allows you to change the port number in the containers without affecting this `Service` declaration.